Lung Cancer Center of Excellence & Lung SPORE

 - E2Fs impact on therapeutic efficacy: Douglas Cress, Ph.D., Jiandong Chen, Ph.D., Mary Pinder, M.D.

 - Antitumor mechanism of src inhibitors: Eric Haura, M.D., Steven Eschrich, Ph.D. and John Koomen, Ph.D.

 - Chemoprevention with enzasataurin: Jhanelle Gray, M.D. and Mark Alexandrow, Ph.D.
 (Closed October 31, 2010)

 - P53-based vaccine for small cell lung cancer: Dmitry Gabrilovich, M.D., Ph.D., and Scott Antonia, M.D., Ph.D.

 - Defining the molecular heterogeneity of KRAS mutant lung adenocarcinoma: Amer Beg, Ph.D., Jhanelle Gray, M.D., and Matthew Schabeth, Ph.D.
 (Effective Date: November 1, 2010)

 In addition, the SPORE in Lung Cancer provides funding for developmental research projects in lung cancer research.
 View a current listing of Developmental Projects.
 In addition, the SPORE funds career development awards for promising investigators seeking to develop or strengthen programs in lung cancer research.

-Chair: Eric Haura, MD
+Director: Eric Haura, MD